Jyothsnajo/Starbucks-Capstone-Project/README.md

 # Results
-Results of this analyiss can be viewed on <a href="https://medium.com/@harrygky/who-might-respond-to-starbucks-offer-f275d939bf6f">Medium</a>.
+Results of this analysis can be viewed on <a href="https://medium.com/@harrygky/who-might-respond-to-starbucks-offer-f275d939bf6f">Medium</a>.